jpfreeley/jpfreeley/_posts/2016-09-27-GA-DSI-Project-01.md

 *   slice and select subsets of the full data set
 *   perform simple descriptive statistics on the data
 *   create graphs with MatPlotLib, Seaborn and Tableau to visualize the data

-Unordered (bulleted) lists use asterisks, pluses, and hyphens (*, +, and -) as list markers.
-These three markers are interchangable; this:

 *   Candy.
 *   Gum.
 *   Booze.